-- a) the highways safety, maintenance and amenity implications of HGVs including improved wheel cleaning facilities to avoid mud being deposited on the public highway outside of the site; - b) mitigation of landscape and visual impacts through a scheme of planting along the western flank of the existing quarry and proposed extension; - c) a programme of archaeological investigation, which will include assessment of, and provide mitigation strategies for, near surface archaeological potential and Palaeolithic potential (at depth). - d) potential impacts upon hedgerows, ditches, watercourses, European Protected Species, Priority Species, and Priority Habitats; - e) the provision of an air quality assessment which considers the potential impacts of increased dust and pollutant concentration associated with the extraction and infilling process, the potential for cumulative impacts, and which defines the mitigation and monitoring which will be implemented at the site to minimise the risk at residential properties within 250m; - f) the provision of measures to mitigate noise; - g) proposals to mitigate the impacts upon the existing rights of way network; - h) the implications for the underlying groundwater and controlled waters and; - i) a traffic management plan drafted to avoid traffic routeing through local villages including Elmswell and Wetherden except in the case of local deliveries.
+- a) the highways safety, maintenance and amenity implications of HGVs including improved wheel cleaning facilities to avoid mud being deposited on the public highway outside of the site; - b) mitigation of landscape and visual impacts through a scheme of planting along the western flank of the existing quarry and proposed extension; - c) a programme of archaeological investigation, which will include assessment of, and provide mitigation strategies for, near surface archaeological potential and Palaeolithic potential (at depth). - d) potential impacts upon hedgerows, ditches, watercourses, European Protected Species, Priority Species, and Priority Habitats; - e) the provision of an air quality assessment which considers the potential impacts of increased dust and pollutant concentration associated with the extraction and infilling process, the potential for cumulative impacts, and which defines the mitigation and monitoring which will be implemented at the site to minimise the risk at residential properties within 250m; - f) the provision of measures to mitigate noise; - g) proposals to mitigate the impacts upon the existing rights of way network, and; - i) the implications for the underlying groundwater and controlled waters.

-15. Wherstead
+16. Wherstead

-- 15.1 The proposed development represents an extension to the permitted sand and gravel quarrying operations at Pannington Hall Quarry, Wherstead, which is operated by Brett.
+- 16.1 The proposed development represents an extension to the permitted sand and gravel quarrying operations at Pannington Hall Quarry, Wherstead, which is operated by Brett.
 Planning permission was granted a number of years ago, implemented and also renewed recently.
 The quarry is however currently dormant due to Brett concentrating activities at another site which is coming to an end.
-Some inert waste materials might be required to aid restoration. - 15.2 The permitted access is directly onto the A137, which is defined in the Suffolk Lorry Route Network as a Zone Distributor.
-The existing site is bisected by the C453 Belstead road, the intention is that the two parts of the site would be linked by a conveyor under the road. - 15.3 This proposed extension site is adjacent to the main southern part of the site without the need to cross a public highway.
+Some inert waste materials might be required to aid restoration. - 16.2 The permitted access is directly onto the A137, which is defined in the Suffolk Lorry Route Network as a Zone Distributor.
+The existing site is bisected by the C453 Belstead road, the intention is that the two parts of the site would be linked by a conveyor under the road. - 16.3 This proposed extension site is adjacent to the main southern part of the site without the need to cross a public highway.

-15.4 The supporting geological evidence indicates that a total extractable resource of 0.500 Mt is contained within the site and is made up of superficial glacial sand and gravel deposits of the Lowestoft Formation and the Kesgrave Catchment Subgroup.
-The extension is considered to be geologically similar to the existing site and covers 10.920 Ha.
+16.4 The supporting geological evidence indicates that a total extractable resource of 0.500 Mt is contained within the site and is made up of superficial glacial sand and gravel deposits of the Lowestoft Formation and the Kesgrave Catchment Subgroup.
+The extension is considered to be geologically similar to the existing site and covers 10.920 ha.

-15.5 There are no Babergh District Council adopted plan proposals that conflict with the proposed site.
+16.5 There are no Babergh District Council adopted plan proposals that conflict with the proposed site.
 At the time of writing there are no known planning applications which affect the site.

-15.6 The existing approved access is adequate.
+16.6 The existing approved access is adequate.

-15.7 Significant stand off from adjacent ancient woodland required.
+16.7 Significant stand off from adjacent ancient woodland required.

-- 15.9 There is evidence indicative of prehistoric, Roman and Medieval occupation is recorded from the vicinity, on the County Historic Environment Record (HER).
-Cropmarks of extensive field boundaries, a trackway and ditches have been identified by aerial photography across the proposed site (WHR 078). - 15.10 The British Geological Survey records the presence of Kesgrave (Proto-Thames) and Anglian deposits, which have potential for Lower Palaeolithic faunal, environmental and possible artefactual remains.
-Deposit modelling is needed to determine the level of this potential across the site. - 15.11 A programme of archaeological work will be required, secured through a planning condition, which will include assessment of, and provide mitigation strategies for, near surface archaeological potential and Palaeolithic potential (at depth).
+- 16.9 There is evidence indicative of prehistoric, Roman and Medieval occupation is recorded from the vicinity, on the County Historic Environment Record (HER).
+Cropmarks of extensive field boundaries, a trackway and ditches have been identified by aerial photography across the proposed site (WHR 078). - 16.10 The British Geological Survey records the presence of Kesgrave (Proto-Thames) and Anglian deposits, which have potential for Lower Palaeolithic faunal, environmental and possible artefactual remains.
+Deposit modelling is needed to determine the level of this potential across the site. - 16.11 A programme of archaeological work will be required, secured through a planning condition, which will include assessment of, and provide mitigation strategies for, near surface archaeological potential and Palaeolithic potential (at depth).

-15.12 Potential impacts upon nature conservation interest including Freston and Cutler's Wood SSSI, CWS ancient woodland, Ground Water Source Protection Zone, European Protected Species (dormice and bats), priority species (BAP) and habitats, and another protected species.
+16.12 Potential impacts upon nature conservation interest including Freston and Cutler's Wood SSSI, CWS ancient woodland, Ground Water Source Protection Zone, European Protected Species (dormice and bats), priority species (BAP) and habitats, and another protected species.
 Appropriate surveys and mitigation will be required.